 The campground offers single-family sites, as well as three group campsites for tent and RV camping.
 Campsites are each equipped with a table and campfire ring with grill.
 Flush toilets, sinks and drinking water are provided throughout the campground.
 An accessible flush toilet is located near Site 10.

 Fee: $35.00 per night

 Ventana campground is an ideal spot when it comes to Big Sur camping.
 Every site includes a parking spot, a campfire ring with grill, a picnic table and there is room for at least two tents.
 There are several clean restroom facilities with showers, clean trash enclosures and a general store that sells firewood should you run out.
 If feel like having a night off from cooking camp food you can head up the hill to the Ventana Inn for a meal or a cocktail.

 Plenty of hiking, sightseeing and photo opportunities are in the area.
 The campground is situated under magnificent Redwood trees which keep the camp relatively cool and shady throughout the day.
 As night falls rug up next to the fire and look up through the trees to see glimpses of the moon and stars.

 Note: Ventana Campground is on the high end of the scale in terms of prices.

 Fee: $50 per night

 5. Big Sur Campgrounds and Cabins

-Pitch your tent among the redwood trees and enjoy camping in one of the most beautiful settings along the Big Sur Coast.
-A firepit and picnic table are provided at each site, and you'll find a bath house with hot showers nearby.
-The campground also welcomes you and your RV and can accommodate trailers and motorhomes up to 40 feet in length.
-Sites include 20amp electricity and water hook-ups.
-Great for families or folk who want the camping experience without roughing it in a tent can stay in one of the beautiful little cabins.
+Pitch your tent among the tall Redwood trees and enjoy camping in one of the most beautiful settings along the Big Sur Coast!
+A fire pit and picnic table are provided at each site, and you'll find a bath house with hot showers nearby.
+The campground also welcomes you and your RV and can accommodate trailers and motor homes up to 40 feet in length.
+Sites include 20 amp electricity and water hook-ups.
+If you don't have an RV and don't feel like roughing it in a tent, book yourself a stay in one of the cute little cabins!